Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 }

-IP addresses and subnets of VM instances
+IP Addresses and Subnets of VM Instances

 In Azure, each VM is attached to a network interface card (NIC).
 The NIC resource belongs to a subnet and has a private IP address assigned.
-To see the NIC resources in your VNet, navigate to Connected devices.

 az network nic list \

---resource-group REPLACE-WITH-RESOURCE-GROUP-NAME \
+--resource-group AZURE_RESOURCE_GROUP \

 --query "[].{nicName: name, vmId: virtualMachine.id, subnetId: ipConfigurations[0].subnet.id, IP: ipConfigurations[0].privateIPAddress}"